matthewmata/full-stack-mongo-review/README.md

 # full-stack-review

-# fullstack-workshop

 #Exercise-1 <br />
-Build out the file structure for your fullstack app and install of the the dependencies that you think you will need.
+In the server directory, build out the the server, routes and controllers for GET, POST, and UPDATE requests (controller functions can contain console.logs to test controller routes).
+Use Postman to make sure your routes are working.

 #Exercise-2 <br />
-After you have built out the stucture of your app, build out your server file.
-Build out the the routes and controllers for GET, POST, and DELETE requests.
-Use Postman to make sure your routes are working.
+In your database directory, create a file called index.js and establish a connection to your mongo database using mongoose.
+Export the connection to the your models.js file and create the schema that you will want to use to store your todolist data.

 #Exercise-3 <br />
-In your database folder, create a folder called mongoose and establish a connection to your mongo database using mongoose.
-Export the connection to the your models.js folder and create the schema that you will want to use to store your todolist data.
+In your database directory, create a file called mongoDBHelpers.js and build out the functionality for GET, POST, and UPDATE requests.

 #Exercise-4 <br />
-Use Postman to build out your controller functionality.
+Use Postman to build out and test your controller functionality, using mongoDBHelpers.

 #Exercise-5 <br />
 In your client, create a component called App and render it the DOM.